 Rong Gu is a Doctoral Student at Mälardalen University since April 2017.

 Since 2017, Rong started his PhD study in MDH.
 His research is about embedded system design, verification, and validation using formal methods.
-He is working in the DPAC project group with a close cooperation with Volvo Construction Equipment.
-Currently, his work focuses on applying formal methods to the modeling and verification of autonomous vehicles, which enables finding potential design errors in the early time of development.
+He is working in the DPAC project group with close cooperation with Volvo Construction Equipment.
+Currently, his work focuses on applying formal methods to the modelling and verification of autonomous vehicles, which enables finding potential design errors in the early time of development.
+His research interest is listed but not limited as following:

-Besides research, Rong is actively involved in teaching the following courses:
+Besides research, Rong is actively involved in supervising postgraduate students' thesis and teaching the following courses:

 In an attempt to increase productivity and the workers’ safety, the construction industry is moving towards autonomous construction sites, where various construction equipment operates without human intervention.
-Such systems are safety critical and should operate autonomously with very high dependability.
+Such systems are safety-critical and should operate autonomously with very high dependability.
 On one hand, my research mainly focuses on applying formal verification in the development of autonomous systems, which benefits to find design errors that are difficult to be discovered or reappeared.
-On the other hand, this research also aims to provide advanced methods and tools to make path and mission plans for multiple autonomous vehicles operating in the same workspace.
-Those plans can also be simulated and formally verification by these tools so that planning conflicts and errors in the relevant algorithms are not delayed to be discovered in practical prototypes or products, which usually costs more money and time.
+On the other hand, this research also aims to provide advanced methods and tools to synthesize path and mission plans for multiple autonomous vehicles operating in a closed environment.
+Those plans can also be simulated and analyzed by using our tools so that the planning conflicts and errors are not delayed to be discovered in practical prototypes or products.